msallam64/Subscription-Magazin/README.md

 # Salesforce Subscription Management

-This project implements a subscription management system in Salesforce using Lightning Web Components (LWC) and Apex controllers.
+This project implements a subscription management App in Salesforce using Lightning Web Components (LWC) and Apex controllers.

 ## Components
 ### 1. Custom Lookup Component